 Director of Apprentice Training

-Applications are received as needed by the local.
+Applications are received on the first Thursday of every month, between 2:30 and 4:30 pm.
+You must apply in person.
 We encourage you to visit this page often to see when we will be accepting applications.